naddison36/btc-markets/README.md

 ===============
 [![npm version](https://badge.fury.io/js/btc-markets.svg)](https://badge.fury.io/js/btc-markets)

-This is a node.js wrapper for the private and public methods exposed by the [BTC Markets API](https://github.com/BTCMarkets/API).
+This library is a node.js wrapper for the private and public methods exposed by the [BTC Markets API](https://github.com/BTCMarkets/API).
-You will need have a registered account with [BTC Markets](https://btcmarkets.net) and generated API keys to access the private methods.
+You will need to have a registered account with [BTC Markets](https://btcmarkets.net) and generated API keys to access the private methods.

-Please contact support@btcmarkets.net if you are having trouble opening and account or generating an API key.
+Please contact support@btcmarkets.net if you are having trouble opening an account or generating an API key.

 ### Install

 `npm install btc-markets`

-### Version 1.0.0
+### Version 1.0.x
 This library has bee upgraded to be written in TypeScript and use promises.
-If you want the old version that used callbacks use [v0.0.10](https://github.com/naddison36/btc-markets/tree/v0.0.10).
+If you want the old version that used to callbacks, then use [v0.0.10](https://github.com/naddison36/btc-markets/tree/v0.0.10).

 Other changes are:
 - Removed the Underscore dependency